aplteam/Tatin/docs/FirstStepsWithTatin.md

 #._tatin.aplteam_MarkAPL_11_0_1.code.MarkAPL
 ```

 But how does MarkAPL find its assets?
-Well, Tatin injects a namespace `TatinVars` into `#._tatin.aplteam_MarkAPL_11_0_1.code`, and that namespace carries a variable `HOME` that in turn carries the path to the directory that holds the assets:
+Well, Tatin injects a namespace `TatinVars` into `#._tatin.aplteam_MarkAPL_11_0_1.code`, and that namespace carries two variables:

+* `HOME` carries the path to the directory where the package was loaded from
+* `ASSETS` is the path to the assets folder relative to `HOME`

+  Note that this variable only exists in case the package has assets.

 ```
       #._tatin.aplteam_MarkAPL_11_0_1.code.TatinVars.HOME